vdevtor/instagramClone/README.md

 <p>I decided to personalize the desing and it looked outstading at the very end, I'm so proud of the final result i got</p>

-- Soon I'ma uploading a gift of how it's looking so far
+- Soon I'ma uploading a gif of how it's looking so far